 GP Carers Prescription Service

 A carer spends a significant proportion of their life providing unpaid support to family or potentially friends.
 This could be caring for a relative, partner or friend who is ill, frail, disabled or has mental health problems.

-If you would like to find out more about the new, free Carers Prescription then speak to your GP.
+If you would like to find out more about the new, free Carers Prescription then speak to one of our Care Coordinators.

 Home visits are time consuming for the doctor so please try to attend the surgery if at all possible.
 Reception will require details so that the doctors can plan their visits and if possible telephone before 10.00 a.m.